 The church requested the Sisters of St. Francis of Mary Immaculate from Joliet to staff the school in 1867.
 1 The school expanded to six rooms in 1874, and in 1883, the frame church was enlarged.
 A three-story brick convent was added in 1885.

-As Kashubes (German-speaking Polish immigrants) flowed into the neighbourhood, the need for a new school was great.
-1 The school’s enrollment had surged to over 1,200 children, and the building was well over capacity.
+As Kashubes (German-speaking Polish immigrants) flowed into the neighborhood, the need for a new school was great.
+1 The school’s enrollment had surged to over 1,200 children, and the building was well overcapacity.

 The cornerstone for a new school was laid on June 7, 1896.
 1 Designed by Henry J. Schlacks, the new 12-room facility was dedicated on September 20.